-Some say that moving home is one of the most stressful life events so being prepared is half the battle - so here's our dedicated moving home checklist.
+Some say that moving home is one of the most stressful life events so being prepared is half the battle.
+Here is our dedicated checklist.

 1. Decide on a moving date (usually the completion date) as soon as contracts have been exchanged.